dimonp/quadtree/README.md

 ### QuadTree Class

-The main QuadTree class is a template class with the following parameters:
+The main quadtree class is a template class with the following parameters:
 - `T`: The type of data stored in each node
 - `VEC3`: 3D vector type (default: qtree::vector3)
 - `BBOX3`: 3D bounding box type (default: qtree::bbox3)